 - Be vigilant, especially where in person appointments are reduced.
 Prioritise women who are vulnerable and known to be at risk of domestic abuse for in person appointments away from the home. - If a woman about whom you have concerns hasn't been in touch or has failed to attend an appointment, follow up to make contact and arrange another appointment. - Ensure women can contact maternity services by providing the designated telephone number.
 Check the woman's preferred contact number and/or email address if sending any information. - Before asking about domestic abuse during telephone consultations, ensure the woman is not on speaker phone.
-Introduce any staff who are in the room, but off camera, and ask the woman to do the same.

-• If you do not feel confident in identifying domestic abuse and supporting women, approach your supervisor and/or your Trust or health board safeguarding team for support.
-Your Trust should provide information on referral pathways, how to access specialist advice, and protocols for sharing information.
+Introduce any staff who are in the room, but off camera, and ask the woman to do the same. - If you do not feel confident in identifying domestic abuse and supporting women, approach your supervisor and/or your Trust or health board safeguarding team for support.
+Your Trust may have specific policies which may be helpful.

-Follow the Safe Lives (2020) five R's approach - Recognise, respond, risk assess, refer, record
+Follow the five R's - Recognise, respond, risk assess, refer, record